 In this alternative authentication flow, the end user is automatically routed to the Banyan app for the Device Trust check.
 The app submits the Banyan client certificate as well as the most up to date set of Trust Factors.
 If authorization is successful, the end user can flip back to the browser or native app they were attempting to access and they will automatically proceed to the IDP authentication step.

-If for any reason the browser does not redirect to the Banyan app, the end user can simply hit the “Verify with Banyan” button to manually kick off the flow.
+If, for any reason, the browser does not redirect to the Banyan app, the end user can select the “Verify with Banyan” button to manually kick off the flow.

 Device Trust Verification Flow